 The Nissan X-Trail takes most of the plus point of the smaller Qashqai – smart styling, a smooth ride and a well-built cabin – and adds an extra pair of occasional seats for a little extra practicality.
 Four-wheel drive is an option, but the front-wheel drive models will be more than adequate for most buyers.

 The Peugeot 5008 is a traditional MPV that offers strong value for money and low running costs.
-The 1.6-litre diesel engine helps the 5008 return a claimed 65.7mpg and has enough torque to shift the whole family around without much complaint.
+The 5008’s 1.6-litre diesel engine helps it return a claimed 65.7mpg and has enough torque to shift the whole family around without much complaint.

 Renault Grand Scenic

 Very few MPVs can claim to catch the eye quite like the Renault Grand Scenic – a swoopy window line and a huge set of standard 20-inch alloy wheels give it real head-turning presence.
 The cabin is spacious, even with seven on board, and the seats can all be folded remotely from the Scenic’s iPad-style infotainment screen.